syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ```

 This configuration ensures the Knative CRDs and the Postgres Operator are installed
-exclusively in the Worker Cluster.
+exclusively in the worker.
 This is how, when installing the Paved Path Promise,
-Kratix knew it should install the sub-Promises in the Platform Cluster and the
+Kratix knew it should install the sub-Promises in the Platform cluster and the
-sub-Promises' dependencies in the Worker Cluster.
+sub-Promises' Dependencies in the worker.

 ## A closer look in the Workflow